calvinmetcalf/coshp/readme.md

 # cloud optimized shapefile

-A library to query shapefiles that have been sorted geographically via a `.qix` file, based on the idea from [Paul Ramsey](http://blog.cleverelephant.ca/2022/04/coshp.html).
+A library to optimize shapefiles to the cloud and then query them remotely via HTTP.
+Provides tools to generate `.qix` geoindex files, sort shapefies geographically based on their order in the `.qix` file, and query shapefiles remotely by bounding box.
+Based on the idea from [Paul Ramsey](http://blog.cleverelephant.ca/2022/04/coshp.html).

 ## API